-⢠Requesting multiple named preview variations in a single prompt lets you evaluate divergent design directions side-by-side in seconds
+โข Asking for multiple named previews in one prompt lets you compare divergent design directions side-by-side instantly

 import SwiftUI